oracle/terraform-provider-oci/website/docs/d/optimizer_profile.html.markdown

 The following attributes are exported:

+* `aggregation_interval_in_days` - The time period over which to collect data for the recommendations, measured in number of days.
 * `compartment_id` - The OCID of the tenancy.
 The tenancy is the root compartment.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - Text describing the profile.
 Avoid entering confidential information.